What Is an SBA Loan and How Does It Affect the Offer You Get?

 Why This Shapes the Price You Get

-**This is sometimes why a buyer who genuinely wants to pay more can't.
-It's not a negotiating tactic... it's a real financing constraint.**
+This is sometimes why a buyer who genuinely wants to pay more can't.
+It's not a negotiating tactic — it's a real financing constraint.

 What This Means in Practice

-With it, a broader set of motivated, qualified operators can step in.
-That's good for you in terms of competition and deal quality.
+SBA financing dramatically expands the buyer pool.
+Without it, only buyers with substantial liquid capital could afford most venues.
+With it, a much broader set of motivated, qualified operators can step in — which is good for you in competition and deal quality.

 Questions Worth Asking